fals/fals.github.io/aboutme.md

 I'm Filipe Lima, former Software Architect, here is a short description about what I've done and what I do:

+- Product driven mindset.
+- Making decisions based on trade-offs, industry standards, hypotheses and data driven approaches.
-* Experienced with Data Intensive Applications
+- Experience with Data Intensive Applications.
-* Capable of implement DevOps following the principles of Lean, Toyota Kata, Continuous Delivery and Kaban
-* Implement Distributed Systems with Microservices and Messaging Patterns
+- Implementing Distributed Systems with Microservices and Messaging Patterns.
-* Migrate legacy systems from monolithic Architectures to new cloud ready approaches
+- Migrating legacy systems from monolithic Architectures to new Cloud Native approach.
-* Build from scratch or maintain Software Architectures for Scalability, Maintainability and Reliability

-### TL;DR

-I’ve been working in the software industry for more than 10 years.
-My first job opportunity was as a C/C++ developer in an Information Security company.
-I’m a specialist in Microsoft .NET and Web technologies.
-During the last five years, I’ve been responsible for the design and implementation of enterprise solutions that should be prepared to scale and easily maintained.

-I’m also a member of online communities and forums where I spend some time answering questions about Microsoft .NET, Software Architecture, Patterns and Angular JS.
-I also maintain and help with some OSS projects on GitHub.

-For the last 3 years I became a DevOps lover and addicted to Microservices, having read a lot of books about these themes to help companies to move on with their business capabilities.

-Today I'm working at a multinational company in Europe, helping with Scalability, Maintainability and Reliability of an awesome E2E Travel/Expense platform.
+- Understands Cloud Economics.
+- Experience with all major Cloud Providers, GCP, AWS and Azure.
+- Reversing engineering, debug and fixing hard problems.
+- Experience in maintaining large Test Suites on scale.
+- Knows Kubernetes, ran and deployed large and complex applications on it.

+After 10+ years in Enterprise and **Microsft .NET** I shifted to **golang** and I now develop automation tools for the main Managed Kubernetes Solutions at CAST AI.
+Big time reversing engineering and creating software that is used enginners like me and SREs all around the world.